jnbdz/listManager/README.md

 Options:

-listElement: The element you want to use for the rows.
+* listElement: The element you want to use for the rows.
-addWhere: From the target, where you want the new row to be.
+* addWhere: From the target, where you want the new row to be.
-rowHTML: What HTML you want to see in the row.
+* rowHTML: What HTML you want to see in the row.
-target: The element where the new row will position it self from.
+* target: The element where the new row will position it self from.

 You can change the options when using the .add([options]) method.

 Events:

-onAddedRow: Activated when a new row is added.
+* onAddedRow: Activated when a new row is added.
 You get the added row.
-onRemovedRow: Activated when a row is removed.
+* onRemovedRow: Activated when a row is removed.
 You get the removed row.
-onRemovedAllRows: Activated when a all the rows are removed.
+* onRemovedAllRows: Activated when a all the rows are removed.
 You get a array of all the rows you removed.

 Tips:

-This is a small script to help add buttons to add and remove a row.
+This is a small script to help add buttons to add and remove a row inside a row.

 var rowContent = function() {